Skip to main content

 How It Works

-1. Creates a new element as a child of the current element
+1. Creates the new element as a child of the current element.

 Example